magento-research/pwa-buildpack/docs/PWADevServer.md

 ### API

 `PWADevServer` has only one method: `.configure(options)`.
-It returns a Promise for an object that can be assigned to the `devServer` property in Webpack configuration.
+It returns a Promise for an object that can be assigned to the `devServer` property in webpack configuration.

 #### `PWADevServer.configure(options: PWADevServerOptions): Promise<devServer>`